 - How can you apply?

 As these loans are smaller and for shorter terms, most lenders operate online and provide quick loan applications.
-Some lenders are able to offer instant approval and can have the loan amount transferred to you within 24 hours.
-When you apply you will need to provide personal and financial details.
+Some lenders are able to offer instant approval and can have the small loan amount transferred to you within 24 hours.
+When you apply, you will need to provide personal and financial details.

 - How much will your repayments be?

 Depending on the type of loan you choose, the lender may offer different repayment options.
 Some lenders may arrange your repayments in line with your income frequency and amount.
-Other lenders may offer other repayments features such as additional repayments or redraw facilities.
+Other lenders may offer other repayment features such as additional repayments or redraw facilities.

 Things to avoid

 When applying for a small personal loan, you should calculate the fees and rates to determine repayments and make sure it's possible that it can be done.
 Also it's important to consider just how critical taking out a loan like this is.
 If it’s not for an expense you need urgently, it may be worth trying to save the amount rather than taking out a small loan.

 - Getting into too much debt

-When considering applying for a small loan, it's important to asses your financial situation first and ask yourself whether you really need the loan.
-If you are applying for the small loan to pay bills or rent - ask your utility provider or landlord if you can have extra time to pay.
+When considering whether to apply for a small loan, it's important to assess your financial situation first and ask yourself whether you really need the loan.
+If you are applying for the small loan to pay bills or rent, ask your utility provider or landlord if you can have extra time to pay.
 You might also be able to set up a payment plan.

 - Making too many applications at once

 Remember, each application you make for finance is listed on your credit file.
 Too many listings can look bad and show a profile of risk.
 If you are seeking a loan, it's good practice to not apply with every company you find as it may affect your credit score in the future which can impact on your ability to secure a loan.